MokiMeow/femmelytics-harmony/README.md

 # Feminalytics Health Tracking

-## Project info
+A **comprehensive health tracking application** designed to help women monitor and analyze their health with ease.

-A comprehensive health tracking application designed for women's health monitoring and analysis.
+---

-## How to run this project
+## How to Run This Project

-Follow these steps to get the project running locally:
+Follow these steps to set up the project locally:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.